jwg4/intermediate_python/topics/parallel/PITCHME.md

  - Important for application servers.
  - Typically using an event queue.
  - When the call does return, how do you pause the thing you're now doing?

+---
+## 'Green' threads
+The OS only sees one thread.
+But on that thread we do one thing, then clear the stack and start doing something else.
+We save the context we were doing the first thing in, so that we can switch back to it.

+---
+## Structuring async code
+ - Coroutines - explicitly switch to another 'fake thread'
+ - Event driven - events add something to the queue
+ - Callbacks - pass the next function to the async one
+ - Promises - monadic

 ---?code=topics/parallel/primes/main.py&lang=python